groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/python-net/jpeg.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Compare JPEG images using Python"
+    title: "Efficient JPEG Comparisons Using Python"
     exclude: "JPEG"
-    description: "The GroupDocs.Comparison for Python via .NET API delivers detailed reports on differences in JPEG files.
-These reports help you track changes in important business images with ease."
+    description: "The GroupDocs.Comparison for Python via .NET API allows you to generate detailed reports outlining variances in JPEG files, making it simple to monitor critical changes in business images."
     items:
         # format loop 1
         - name: "Compare PDF Files"